kiko-serra/ldts-project-assignment-g0405/docs/README.md

     <img width=550 src="images/losingLivesAndTheGame.gif">
 </p>

-### Pirates
+### Enemies

-- **Movement** - Each pirate moves independently horizontally and when they hit a border their direction changes.
+- **Movement** - Each enemy moves independently horizontally and when they hit a border their direction changes.
+Bomber planes will randomly drop bombs.
 <p align="center">
     <img width=550 src="images/enemiesMoves.gif">
 </p>

-- **Removing lives** - Any Pirate that hits Jack removes one of the three lives he has.
+- **Removing lives** - Any Enemy that hits Jack removes one of the three lives he has.
+If Jack is nearby a bomb explosion, he will also lose one life.

 ### Princess